Sometimes a year can be agonizingly slow, and sometimes it flies so fast you’ll hardly notice it come and go.

 Then and now, I still enjoy the same things, which is to say the slow moments.
 In Kuala Lumpur, I liked strolling in pasar malams, getting a massage, going outside at midnight to drink teh o limau or teh tarik in the mamak across our condo or ordering a ramly burger, reading a book on a weekend, and meditating.
 I like the quiet, I’m like an old lady.

 Everywhere in the world, there are helpers and Filipinos are usually ready to help other kababayans.
 But also it pays to be discerning with whom you help.
-I had a friend who also moved to Kuala Lumpur — so I let her crash in my room, lent her money, gave her free stuff, the works.
-After some months, it turned out that not only does she love attention and drama, it was a one-sided friendship where she just takes and leech off others.
+I had a friend who also moved to Kuala Lumpur — so I helped her every way I can: allowed her to stay in my unit, lent her money, gave her free stuff, among others.
+After some months, it became clear to me that it was a one-sided friendship where she just takes and leech off others, not to mention all the unnecessary drama.
 (Note to self: You don’t have to help everyone.)

 Life really is what you make of it.
 For most aspects, the life standard in Kuala Lumpur is higher than that in Metro Manila, but satisfaction still depends on your outlook in life.
 I met Filipinos who complain about lack of proper-tasting soy sauce and vinegar, about the lack of pork products in halal markets, about the smell of Indians and existence of Indians and the dirty habits and laziness of Malaysians.
 I met Filipinos whose introduction is a long monologue of complaints.
 (Hali had noticed this too when he visited me for Christmas.)
 And I met others who are happy to try out new food, marvel at the cheap and fresh ingredients that are difficult to buy in the Philippines, go out and befriend other locals.
 There is no perfect country and to expect things to be the same as where you come from is a recipe for dissatisfaction.
 I’m not saying that these frustrations aren’t valid, but sometimes a frustration is just that — something that you can usually let go of in a moment.
 Your life doesn’t have to be defined by small frustrations.